KAREN PALAFOX

 ABOUT ME

-I have participated in and organized dance, improvisation, and somatic events in Mexico, Brazil, Germany, Argentina, New Zealand, the United States, Colombia, and Ecuador.
-I was part of the co-direction of Performática: Festival of Contemporary Dance and Movement Arts (founded by Ray Schwartz), co-created Encuerpar: Somatic Movement Festival, and co-produced the Contact and Flow Festival in multiple editions.
+Recently, I created Fuente Somares, a platform for education and gatherings dedicated to deepening somatic practices and CI on land and in water.
+I was part of the co-direction of Performática: Contemporary Dance and Movement Arts Festival (founded by Ray Schwartz), co-creator of Encuerpar: Somatic Movement Festival, and co-producer of the Contact and Flow festival in multiple editions.

 ABOUT MY WORK